 Extreme summer weather poses some formidable hazard to people in the Central Region.
 The entire Central Region is exposed to extreme heat.
 The heat island effect can further increase temperatures in urban areas.
 Hail and lightning also occur throughout the region and pose a threat to people unable to take shelter with little or no notice.
-Heavy rain will generally not cause injuries but does pose a threat if it results in flash flooding.
+Outdoor enthusiasts and workers are most likely to be caught outdoors and exposed to hail and lightning.
+Young children playing outdoors are also a concern.

 All people are potentially susceptible to injury or possibly death from summer weather.
 Some groups, such as the aged and people with weakened immune systems are typically the most susceptible to especially extreme heat, especially if they lack access to air conditioning.
-Outdoor enthusiasts and workers are most likely to be caught outdoors and exposed to hail and lightning.
-Young children playing outdoors are also a concern.
-Unhoused persons are more vulnerable to heavy rain, especially if they inhabit floodplain areas prone to flash flooding.
+Outdoor workers are more susceptible to injury from hail and serious injury or death from lightning.
+Heavy rain will generally not cause injuries but could pose a threat to commuters if the event results in flash flooding.

-Individual storms have a limited extent, but over time all outdoor property is likely to be exposed to heavy rain, extreme heat, and hail.
-Lightning typically strikes the highest objects in an area but can cause hazardous power surges that extend much further.
+Individual storms have a limited extent, but over time all outdoor property has a similar exposure to extreme heat and hail.
+Lightning typically strikes the highest objects in an area, but can cause hazardous power surges that extend much further.
 Lightning strikes can also start fires.
 The secondary effects of fire are discussed in the section below titled Wildfire.

 Some property is especially susceptible to damage.
-Houses and cars have a reputation for receiving expensive-to-repair damage from hail events.
+Roofs, windows, and cars have a reputation for receiving expensive-to-repair damage from hail events.
 One of the most significant damaging property events from severe summer weather events occurred when a golf ball-sized hail event significantly damaged an entire lot of cars a car dealership in Blaine County causing over \$1 million of damage.
 Electrical equipment is often susceptible to the effects of lightning far from the strike location.
 Lightning can cause power outages with potentially serious secondary effects.